 The 2018 olive harvest on the Nudo groves

 Every year on the grove is different, and 2018 had its challenges.
-While 2017 was hot and dry, this year spring and summer brought cooler temperatures and a lot more rain, meaning less fruit developed on the trees to be picked later on.
+While 2017 was hot and dry, this year spring and summer brought cooler temperatures and a lot more rain meant less fruit developed on the trees.
 However, our olive farmers know their stuff, and with careful nurturing of the trees and the precious fruit that grew, while there were fewer olives to pick come harvest time the quality remained high.

 The first taste of the oil is one of the most anticipated moments all year on the groves.
 It is when all the hard work through the seasons and the harvest comes to, and after a challenging year like this trying the high-quality result is all the more satisfying.

 Adopt an Olive Tree and receive deliveries of pure, premium, extra virgin olive oil from your tree on a small-scale, sustainable olive grove in Italy.

 Explore the world of Nudo

 Extra Virgin Olive Oil Bestagno Fresh from the Farm Nudo Products Nudo Olive Tree Adoption Adoption deliveries The Olive Groves Food & Recipes Flavoured Olive Oils Videos Harvest Aleandri Organics How It's Done Gifts Health Benefits Christmas Le Marche Award Winning Nudo Liguria Fraud Monovarietal oil Regional oil Natali Nonno Tato Sustainability Olio Nuovo